waldzellai/exa-mcp-server-websets/README.md

 - **crawling**: Extracts content from specific URLs, useful for reading articles, PDFs, or any web page when you have the exact URL.
 - **competitor_finder**: Identifies competitors of a company by searching for businesses offering similar products or services.
 - **linkedin_search**: Search LinkedIn for companies and people using Exa AI.
 Simply include company names, person names, or specific LinkedIn URLs in your query.
-- **wikipedia**: Search and retrieve information from Wikipedia articles on specific topics, giving you accurate, structured knowledge from the world's largest encyclopedia.
+- **wikipedia_search_exa**: Search and retrieve information from Wikipedia articles on specific topics, giving you accurate, structured knowledge from the world's largest encyclopedia.
 - **github_search**: Search GitHub repositories using Exa AI - performs real-time searches on GitHub.com to find relevant repositories, issues, and GitHub accounts.

 You can choose which tools to enable by adding the `--tools` parameter to your Claude Desktop configuration: